Yooshikii/vecno-testnet/wallet/README.md

 cd native
 cargo run
 ```
 Type `help` for additional help or `exit` to quit the application.

 ## Basic Operations

 (this section will be updated later, it is intended for development)

-After starting the wallet shell (native of WASM) and starting a local vecnod (with `--testnet` and `--utxoindex`), you should perform the following actions:
+After starting the wallet shell (native of WASM) and starting a local vecno-testnet Vecnod node (with `--testnet` and `--utxoindex`), you should perform the following actions:
 ```
 network testnet
 server localhost